OlafRadicke/docker-quaker-kr-de/README.md

 * **Dockerfile.alpine**: a multi stage image based on alpine linux
 * **Dockerfile.fedora**: a multi stage image based on alpine linux and fedora
 * **Dockerfile.nginx**: a singe stage image based on alpine linux without Hugo build

+## CI/CD

+Build and push by GitHub Actions.